cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 the estimates provided to be slightly more conservative than necessary to meet a given goal.

-This document assumes the use of non-repeating nonces.
+This document assumes the use of non-repeating nonces (in particular, non-zero-length nonces).
 The modes covered here are not robust if the same nonce and key are used to protect different messages, so deterministic generation of nonces from a counter or similar techniques is strongly encouraged.
 If an application cannot guarantee that nonces will not repeat, a nonce-misuse resistant AEAD like AES-GCM-SIV {{?SIV=RFC8452}} is likely to be a better choice.